Let's Talk Gardening with Guru Sean

 Caring for Your Fresh-cut Christmas Tree

 When selecting your tree, you need to know the optimal time to purchase and what’s okay (and not) with needle drop.
 In caring for your tree, you need to know when and why it needs a fresh cut as well as the do’s and don’ts for watering and setting up.
-A transcript of this video is available in The Buzz Blog.
+A transcript of this video is available here.

 Caring for Your Living Christmas Tree